-All research activities in 2007 were covered under the Laboratory's "site-wide" categorical exclusion for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations" which was submitted and approved by DOE-AMSO.
-This exclusion is valid through September 2008.
-This "site-wide" CX eliminates unnecessary documentation but will still uphold the integrity of NEPA.
+All research activities in 2008 were covered under the Laboratory's "site-wide" categorical exclusion for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations" which was submitted and approved by DOE-AMSO.
+This exclusion is valid through July 2011.
+Routine facility upgrades and renovations are covered under the Laboratory's "site-wide" categorical exclusion; "Renovations and maintenance activities for buildings, structures, infrastructures and equipment" which was also approved by DOE-AMSO and is valid until July 2011.
+These "site-wide" CXs eliminate unnecessary documentation but will still uphold the integrity of NEPA.
 Categorical exclusions are classes of actions that DOE has determined do not individually or cumulatively have a significant effect on the environment and do not require the preparation of either an environmental assessment or an environmental impact statement.